rldittmar/getting_cleaning_data_final_project/README.md

 These included:

 - Checking that the total # of subjects in the combined training and test data sets equaled 30.
-- Verifying that there were no overlapping subject IDs between the training and test data sets (each patients was only included in one
+- Verifying that there were no overlapping subject IDs between the training and test data sets (each patients was only included in one data set, so there should be no overlaps).
 - Verifying that the number of rows in the subject files were the same as the number of rows in the x and y files.

 ### Merging the data